 Some Expeditions are:

 It is good to book 2 months prior so that all the arrangements are made properly.
-We take bookings even 1 week before, if the dates are available.
+We take bookings even 1 week before if the dates are available.

 Yes, we provide trek gear on rent.

 Trekking demands a good investment and this extremely expensive activity is the passion of many, so we have a great announcement to make which will be a great relief to your pockets.
-Now get your Trek Gear on Rent and all you have to do is make a special renting request while booking your trek.
+Now, you can get your Trekking Gear on Rent and all you have to do is make a special renting request while booking your trek.
 That’s it!
 We have kept it simple for you.

-Have a look at Food Menu – (food menu link)
+Have a look at the Food Menu

-Inclusions –
+Inclusions

 • Transport,